DannyRivasDev/Asteroids-Pygame/README.md

 # Asteroids-Pygame
-Learning Pygame by creating an asteroids game
+Learning Pygame by creating an asteroids game.